In this section you will find the important information about the research interests and projects of the members of the department.

-Drahomír Suchánek acquired a degree in history at the Faculty of Arts at Charles University and a degree in Catholic Theology at the Catholic Faculty of Theology at Charles University in Prague.
-He also took internships at Universität Bayreuth (2000/2001) and Universität Wien (2003) and has also been permitted to carry out research at the Secret Vatican Archive several times (2009, 2010, 2011).
-He is an assistant professor at the Department of Philosophy of the Faculty of Arts of the West Bohemian University in Plzeň and also at the Institute of World History of the Faculty of Arts at Charles University.
-He is concerned with general medieval history, focusing on Church history and relations between secular and religious powers, particularly the papal elections, medieval papacy and the Ottonian-Salian Empire.
+Drahomír Suchánek received both of his degrees at Charles University in Prague: the first one in history in the Faculty of Arts and the second one in Catholic theology in the Catholic Theologic Faculty.
+He completed internships at the University of Bayreuth (2000/2001) and the University of Vienna.
+He was permitted to carry out a research at the Vatican Secret Archives several times (2009, 2010, and 2011).
+He is an assistant professor in the Department of Philosophy of the Faculty of Arts at the University of West Bohemia in Pilsen and also at the Institute of World History of the Faculty of Arts at Charles University.
+He specializes in general medieval history, focusing on Church history and on the relations between secular and religious powers, particularly the papal elections, medieval papacy and the Ottonian-Salian Empire.
 He is the author or co-author of the following monographs: “Church History I: Antiquity and the Middle Ages”, “Church History II: Modern History”, “Ius Exclusivae: The Right of Exclusivity during Papal Elections”, “The History of Lichtenstein”, “Imperium et Sacerdotium: The Imperial Church at the Turn of the First and Second Millennia” and “An Inventory of the Estate of Adolf Procházka“.

 Further information about Drahomír Suchánek’s research interests and projects is found here.